Back to Blog

 4-6

-Stroop Test in SynapseGym
+Stroop exercises in the SynapseGym app

-Download SynapseGym and start with scientifically based brain training today.
+Download SynapseGym and start today with scientifically based brain training.

-Start for free
+Train your brain for free

-Stroop Test: How to train concentration and impulse control | SynapseGym
+Stroop Test: Train concentration and impulse control | SynapseGym